 All previous tyFlow Beta versions can be downloaded using the following URL pattern: https://www.tyflow.com/beta/Download.php?version=tyFlow_XXXXXX, where ‘XXXXXX’ is the 6-digit tyFlow version code (ex: 016100 for version 0.16100).
 Please see the tyFlow version history for the list of past version numbers.
 Some very old versions may not be available for download.
 The last tyFlow BETA version released can be found here: https://www.tyflow.com/beta/Download.php?version=tyFlow_016135.
 There is a known regression in that last build which may prevent tyCaches from loading deforming meshes.
 If that regression affects you, you can alternatively download the build before that one here: https://www.tyflow.com/beta/Download.php?version=tyFlow_016134.

 The old CUDA 10.2 DLLs (compatible with tyFlow BETA v0.16109 and below) can be downloaded here: https://www.tyflow.com/CUDA/_old_c10/tyFlow_CUDA.zip

 If you are wanting to revert due to a regression you’ve discovered in a more recent build, please also report the regression so it can be fixed in the future.

-Once the public Beta is over, past Beta versions will no longer be updated.
+Now that the public Beta is over, past Beta versions will no longer be updated.
 Since each new release of 3ds Max usually breaks the 3ds Max SDK (requiring old plugins to be re-compiled), this means that old Beta versions may not work with new versions of 3ds Max.